Julia Kollewe

 HSBC to open London ‘wealth centre’

-The lender will take up two floors of the 16-storey Smithson Tower at 25 St James’s Street – close to the Ritz Hotel and Fortnum & Mason department store – as part of a wider revamp of HSBC’s premier-tier bank service.
-Aimed at the sought-after “mass affluent” market, premier is a tier below private-banking clients and targets customers with £100,000 to £2m in income, assets or deposits.
+The lender will take up two floors of the 16-storey Smithson Tower at 25 St James’s Street – close to the Ritz Hotel and Fortnum & Mason department store – as part of a revamp of HSBC’s premier-tier bank service.
+Aimed at the sought-after “mass affluent” market, premier is a tier below private-banking clients and is targeted at customers with £100,000 to £2m in income, assets or deposits.

 Santander puts aside £295m for car loan mis-selling